owenCocjin/BashTools/README.md

 To uninstall you must:

 - Manually change the edits made by the install script in your .bashrc file.
+See install instructions for specific lines.

 - Delete the symlink in the bashtools path.
 Default will be `/usr/local/bin/bashtools`.

+- Delete the BashTools cloned repo.